-D.1. involves being more aware of the differences in how students learn which in turn leads to varied methods of instruction to better meet student needs.
-D.1. will also involve giving students a greater say in some of the areas they choose to focus their studies on and how they present their findings.
+D.I. involves being more aware of the differences in how students learn which in turn leads to varied methods of instruction to better meet student needs.
+D.I. will also involve giving students a greater say in some of the areas they choose to focus their studies on and how they present their findings.

 A4L (Learning Activities) requires students to be more aware of the objectives and requirements of each assignment.
 It focuses on using assignments as a method of improvement rather than as a source of marks.
-In this light some of the students' work will be commented on, discussed, without putting an actual mark on it.
-In this way students will learn what is expected of them and how to improve their work.
-It is vital that students put their best effort into completing and learning from all assignments.
+In this light, some of the student's work will be commented on, and discussed, without putting an actual mark on it.
+In this way, students will learn what is expected of them and how to improve their work.
+Students must put their best effort into completing and learning from all assignments.